TanjaMenkovic/python_practice/README.md

-Simple tasks for practicing Python
+Practicing simple tasks in Python